 Americans are no strangers to debt.
 The average U.S. household carries over $155,000 in debt.1 Depending on how and why you’re borrowing, however, debt can be useful.

 Whether a given debt is good or bad depends on several factors.
 There’s the interest rate and the amount of time it will take you to pay back the loan.
 Then there’s the matter of what you’re borrowing the money for.
 Equally important to consider is your unique tolerance for debt.

 By and large, good debt is borrowing that helps you build long-term wealth.
 Bad debt, on the other hand, can harm your credit and deplete your finances.
 The difference comes down to two factors: risk and cost.

 “I would equate bad debt with taking on too much risk without the ability to repay it,” says David Mook, senior vice president and chief private banking officer at U.S. Bank Private Wealth Management.
 “Bad debt is either too risky or too costly.”

 Credit card debt is probably the most common example of bad debt.
-The average card balance is $6,000 per person in the U.S.1 It’s considered to be a form of bad debt because of its high interest rates.
+The average card balance is over $6,000 per person in the U.S.2 It’s considered to be a form of bad debt because of its high interest rates.